 Frequently Asked Questions

-Does Eurofins MWG Operon have a tool I can use to analyze my oligos?
+Does Eurofins Genomics have a tool I can use to analyze my oligos?

 Yes, we have the Oligo Analysis and Plotting Tool

 is a comprehensive oligonucleotide analysis tool to help you plot complement, length,

 gc content, melting temperature, molecular weight, extinction coefficient, and more.

 What kind of calculations are used for oligo analysis?

 The most common calculations are for Molecular Weight, Extinction Coefficient, Picomoles,

 Micrograms, Concentration, Melting Temperature, and Annealing Temperature.
 Explainations

 of these calculations can be found on our

 I used oligos for cloning, sequenced a clone and found a mutation within the